Shapes & Forms

 Born in 1944, Iris Youvella Nampeyo is the daughter of Fannie Nampeyo.
-She learned the traditional art of making pottery from her mother and grandmother, Nampeyo of Hano.
-Early in her career as a potter she used many of the pottery styles and designs made famous by her mother and grandmother but then she changed to making unslipped tan pottery with no painted decorations.
+She learned the traditional art of making pottery from her mother.
+Early in her career as a potter she used many of the pottery styles and designs made famous by her mother and grandmother (Nampeyo of Hano) but then she changed to making unslipped tan pottery with no painted decorations.

 Two "trademarks" of Iris' works: the delicately carved ear-of-corn appliqué and the organic opening.